Click plan to view in Google Maps

 Radnorville's

-name changed to Ithan around 1850 because of its
+name changed to Ithan on maps between 1902 & 1908 because of its

-similarity to the nearby town of Radnor and was altered
+similarity to the nearby town & PRR station both named Radnor (formerly Morgan's Corner).
+It was altered

-to match the name of the adjacent Ithan Creek (named from the mid-Wales River Ithon [Afon leithon]).
+to match the name of the adjacent Ithan Creek, itself named from the mid-Wales River Ithon (Afon leithon in Welsh).
 The

-Kings Highway was laid through Jarman's property in 1691
+Kings Highway, a dirt road, had been laid through Jarman's property in 1691

 Title to the land changed